Celeria/Skyblock-Bazaar-Status/README.md

 I believe to be an easier way to view it all.

+Another feature I recently added was the ability to build up a history of the prices of all the in game items.
+I created a database so that price information can be efficiently stored, and I wrote the code so that when new items are added (they often are) it integrates flawlessly into the existing database.
+This data is used to give the user insights into price changes, as I set it up so that you can have your phone automatically retrieve price data from the API at your chosen interval.
+When it does so, I have it set up so that you can also receive notifications on your phone when prices change enough for you to care.
+Considering there are hundreds of products, this can provide information at a glance that will allow users to maximize the amount of money players can make while playing the game.

 If I have applied to your job and I linked this as an accomplishment, I hope you find it impressive.